Eglė Balčiūnaitė

-Eglė Balčiūnaitė (born October 31, 1988 in Šiauliai) is a track and field middle distance runner who competes internationally for Lithuania.
+Eglė Balčiūnaitė (born 31 October 1988 in Šiauliai) is a track and field middle-distance runner who competes internationally for Lithuania.
+She competed at the 2008 Olympic Games in Beijing and the 2016 Olympic Games in Rio de Janeiro.
+In 2010, she became the first Lithuanian track and field athlete to reach the final of the World Athletics Indoor Championships.

+Career

-She competed in the 2008 Olympics in 800 m distance and finished 22nd.
+She defeated her more experienced compatriot Irina Krakoviak in a Lithuanian pre-Olympic selection race and subsequently competed in the 2008 Olympics in 800 metres distance, where she finished in a credible 22nd place, despite being the youngest member of the Lithuanian Olympic team.

 She took part in the 2009 European Athletics U23 Championships in Kaunas and placed 6th in the final.
-She participated in the 2010 IAAF World Indoor Championships where she achieved her personal best and finished 5th in the indoor 800 m discipline.
+She participated in the 2010 IAAF World Indoor Championships where she achieved her personal best and finished fifth in the indoor 800 m discipline in Doha Qatar), and in doing so, became the first Lithuanian track and field athlete to reach the final of the World Indoor Championships.

-In January 2023 Balčiūnaitė announced about her retirement from professional sport.